SoftwareReboot/MachineLearning-Model/README.md

-# 🤖 MachineLearning-Model
+ 🤖 MachineLearning-Model

 A compilation of machine learning models developed as part of our **university coursework and research projects**.
-This repository showcases multiple predictive models exploring various algorithms and techniques across different datasets and problem domains.
+This repository showcases predictive and classification models exploring various algorithms and techniques across different datasets and problem domains.

 ---